Nedumangad Assembly constituency

 Nedumangad is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Attingal Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is G. R. Anil, the current minister for food and civil supplies, Government of Kerala of CPI.
+As of the 2026 Assembly elections, the current MLA is G. R. Anil, the former minister for food and civil supplies, Government of Kerala of CPI.

 Local self-governed segments

 Nedumangad Assembly constituency is composed of the following local self-governed segments: